-The Educational Maintenance Allowance (EMA) of £10, £20 or £30 per week is awarded to eligible pupils who remain in education after compulsory schooling ends (Sixth Form).
+The Educational Maintenance Allowance (EMA) of £30 per week is awarded to eligible pupils who remain in education after compulsory schooling ends (Sixth Form).

 EMA is paid directly into the pupil’s bank account every fortnight to help with the costs of continuing education.
-Bonus payments of £100 may be received up to three times a year.
+Bonus payments of £100 may be received up to twice a year.
 Bonus payments are made of the basis of how a pupil performs in school:

 - Consistent hard work both at home and in school